jondbridges/simple-angular-boot/README.md

 #Client/Server Setup of a SpringBoot & Angular App

-Spring developers recommend a Client/Server architecture to creating a SpringBoot / SPA application.
+Spring developers recommend a Client/Server architecture for creating a SpringBoot / SPA application.
 See: <https://spring.io/blog/2014/07/24/spring-framework-4-1-handling-static-web-resources>

 * The server is a vanilla SpringBoot app.